Princeton45/SCCM-MECM-Network/README.md

 # SCCM-MECM-Network
 How I created a virtualized SCCM/MECM Network.

-This projects main purpose was to give me a better understanding of how companies use SCCM to administer different devices and computers on their network.
+This projects main purpose was to give me a better understanding of how companies use SCCM/MECM to administer different devices and computers on their network.

 With the completion of this project, I now carry System Administrator abilities and feel confident in administrating and creating enterprise networks with SCCM/MECM.